 System funding requirements are determined by the actuary of the System.
 The System calculates the employer contribution using the actuarially determined rates and salaries.
 Participating employers are required under the RSSL to contribute to the System at an actuarially determined rate adopted annually by the Comptroller.
-The contribution rate for HESC, made through the application of the pension benefit rate within the New York State Fringe Benefit rate calculated by the State's Division of the Budget for the year ended March 31, 2017 and 2016 was 16.47% and 16.73%, respectively, of covered payroll.
-HESC's contributions to the System for the years ended March 31, 2017 and March 31, 2016 were \$2,096,423 and \$2,263,283, respectively.
+The contribution rate for HESC, made through the application of the pension benefit rate within the New York State Fringe Benefit rate calculated by the State's Division of the Budget for the year ended March 31, 2018 and 2017 was 18.79% and 16.47%, respectively, of covered payroll.

 Under Chapter 49 of the Law of 2003, the annual contribution rates are based on the value of the State's Common Retirement Fund investments as of the preceding April, with a minimum contribution of 4.5%.
 RSSL Chapter 57 of the Laws of 2010 authorized the State and local employers to amortize over ten years, at 5% interest, a portion of their annual bill starting in the fiscal year ended 2011.
-Beginning in fiscal year 2011, the State has elected to defer a portion of its required employer contribution resulting in a pension contribution payable attributable to HESC as of March 31, 2017 of \$2,447,984, of which \$2,160,376 is in noncurrent liabilities and \$287,608 is included in current liabilities.
-As of March 31, 2016, pension contribution payable attributable to HESC equaled \$2,795,051, of which \$2,450,552 was in noncurrent liabilities and \$344,499 was included in current liabilities.
+Beginning in fiscal year 2011, the State has elected to defer a portion of its required employer contribution resulting in a pension contribution payable attributable to HESC as of March 31, 2018 of \$2,160,376, of which \$1,883,716 is in noncurrent liabilities and \$276,660 is included in current liabilities.
+As of March 31, 2017, the pension contribution payable attributable to HESC was \$2,447,984, of which \$2,160,376 was in noncurrent liabilities and \$287,608 was included in current liabilities.